 If your teen decides that they want to include a protein powder in their diet in moderation, the next step is to determine which type of protein powder is most optimal.

 Certain types of protein powder will be better depending on the individual.
-We are going to take a look at whey protein, casein protein, and a plant-based pea protien.
+We are going to take a look at whey protein, casein protein, and plant-based pea protein.

-- Whey Protein: The benefits of a whey protein for your teenager is that it is a complete protein, is quickly and easily digested (if you tolerate cow’s dairy) and is a complete protein source that is more efficient at building muscle compared to casein.
+- Whey Protein: The benefits of whey protein for your teenager are that it is a complete protein, is quickly and easily digested (if you tolerate cow’s dairy), and is a complete protein source that is more efficient at building muscle compared to casein.

-- Casein Protein: Casein protein powder is more beneficial if your teen struggles with hunger levels and never feeling full, since casein digests slower than whey protein and can help you feel fuller for longer
+- Casein Protein: Casein protein powder is more beneficial if your teen struggles with hunger levels and never feels full, since casein digests slower than whey protein and can help you feel fuller for longer.

 How Much Whey Protein Should Teens Consume?